nomis52/ola/tools/e133/README.md

 OSs like iOS and Android.
 In Nov 2013 the task group started considering using DNS-SD instead.
 We also reversed the discovery model, rather than controllers discovering devices, the devices would discover the controllers and open a TCP connection to one of them.
+Distributors are a new component that allows system scalability.

 ## gen2_device